rh0vandir/Schichtplan_sync/README.md

 - `--force`: Force processing even if PDF has not changed
 - `--extend`: Enable schedule extension using default pattern (default)
 - `--no-extend`: Disable schedule extension
-- `--extend-days`: Number of days to extend schedule (default: 365)
+- `--extend-days`: Number of days to extend schedule (if not specified, uses config default_continuation_days value)

 ## Calendar Integration